RaulDiodiu/rap-handson-travel-docs/AOK/OData.md

 [^ Top of page](#)
 Let’s test the newly created UI Service locally to check whether everything is working.
 The editor of Service Bindings is offering this functionality via running an automatically generated Fiori Elements App based on the OData service.
-To do this: double click the `Travel` EntitySet or select the `Travel` entity and click the `Preview` button or like in the screenshoot right click and select `Open Fiori Elements App Preview`.
+To do this: double click the `Travel` EntitySet or select the `Travel` entity and click the `Preview` button, or right-click and select `Open Fiori Elements App Preview`.
 Of course, you can also preview the other entity sets.

 ![alt](images/image5_1.png)